Lucxjo/Lucxjo/README.md

 #### Current projects
 Honestly, there's so many projects that I'm working on.
 My main large project at the moment is [openPronouns](https://github.com/openPronouns)

+**Note:** Some of my newer projects are on my personal Git server, they will arrive here when there is a release ready.
+If you want to poke around, you can view my personal git server by going to your terminal and entering `ssh git.ludoviko.ch`.

 #### How to reach me
 The best way is probably by email or Matrix but here are my full socials:
  - [Matrix](https://matrix.to/#/@ludoviko_:matrix.org)